zalenix/portaldocs/portal-sdk/templates/top-onboarding.md

 2) If you are NOT using disabled flag, you must increment the extension count in [DeploymentSettingsTests.cs](https://msazure.visualstudio.com/One/_git/AzureUX-PortalFx?path=%2Fsrc%2FStbPortal%2FWebsite.Server.Tests%2FDeploymentSettingsTests.cs&version=GBdev)
 ![storage](./../media/portalfx-extensions-onboarding/extension-count.png)
 3) Always raise the PR to the Dev branch
-4) For Prod config chanages, once the PR is approved, please cherry pick the change to Mpac and then to Prod.
-Portal team does not auto merge the changes to other branches
+4) For Prod config chanages, once the PR is approved, please cherry pick the change to Prod after thoroughly testing the portal in MPAC.
+Portal team does not auto merge the changes to Production branches
-5) Always cherry-pick the change from previous downlevel branch. eg: Dev to Mpac, Mpac to Prod.
+5) Always cherry-pick the change from Dev to Prod branch. ***This is a new change to the cherry-picking process as we will deploy to Mpac by default from Dev branch.***
 6) Here is a sample PR change for dogfood branch.

 Note : Dogfood config does not require creating a CNAME entry for extensions as all extensions use the common DNS endpoint.
 Onboarding to Production config will require the CNAME created with route prefix.